⚡ Half-Day Express Guide

 Arrive Potsdam Hauptbahnhof

 Exit station, find Bus 695 stop immediately outside.
-Buses depart every 10-20 minutes to Schloss Sanssouci.
-Alternatively, it's a 25-minute walk through the town if you prefer.
+Buses depart every 10–20 minutes to Schloss Sanssouci.
+Alternatively, it's a 25-minute walk through town.

 ⏱ 10 minutes bus